What is Inventory Turnover and How Do You Calculate It?

 1. Regularly Monitor Stock Levels

-Frequent monitoring of stock levels is crucial for identifying slow-moving or obsolete items.
+Frequent monitoring of stock levels and efficient inventory control are both crucial for identifying slow-moving or obsolete items.
 Regularly assess inventory reports to determine which products are not contributing significantly to revenue and decide whether to reduce prices, run promotions, or discontinue them altogether.
 By promptly addressing slow-moving inventory, you can prevent it from dragging down your overall inventory turnover ratio.

 2. Negotiate with Suppliers